cheatham1/SoftwareBook/atlas_events.md

 An **event** is the data resulting from a particular bunch-crossing.

-**Pile-up** is defined as the average number of particle interactions per bunch-crossing and is directly correlated with the instantaneous luminosity.
+**Pile-up** is defined as the average number of particle interactions per bunch-crossing.

 [Luminosity](http://home.cern/topics/high-luminosity-lhc) is one of the most important parameters of the LHC.
 The higher the luminosity, the more data the experiments can gather to allow them to observe rare processes.